 However, all the data being fed into a central hub from global operations can be too much for one pair of eyes.
 Properly segmenting data sets to be fed to the appropriate overseers is just one more invaluable capability of a connected enterprise.

 Organizing your internal operations is just as important as external components.
-That means putting the right people in the right space with the right information at their disposal.
+With IIoT and ERP, that means putting the right people in the right space with the right information at their disposal.

 One Buzzword To Rule Them All: AI